blandfort/perspectival/README.md

   - Offer different types of visualization/analyses depending also on the data type of feature (bool, discrete, float)
 - In-depth analysis of examples, also looking at token-based features and extending to architecture-specific comparisons like differences in attention
 - Adding explanations and evaluate how much of a comparison feature one or several features can explain

+Usability features to add:

+- Show progress when computing log likelihoods

 Some more ideas for later: